All income tax, social security and other charges are paid by the University.

 All salaries are paid at the end of each month.
 First payment will be calculated from the starting date of the contract.

 The salary scale placement is done according to qualifications / years of teaching experience outside Bilkent and years of service in Bilkent.
-The salary offered is not negotiable.
 Salaries are reviewed on a yearly basis according to experience gained and qualifications obtained at the end of each year.

-Once employed by the University, instructors are entitled to receive health services in state hospitals after a working period of 90 days, under the state medical insurance scheme.
-In addition, they can consult the University doctors on campus; however, there is a charge for certain services and prescriptions.
+Once employed by the University, instructors are entitled to receive health services in state hospitals after a working period of 30 days, under the state medical insurance scheme.
+In addition, they can visit the practitioners or the specialists at the university Health Centre.

 Yes, you are welcome to view the contract after you are shortlisted for an interview.
-Please send an email to preprec@bilkent.edu.tr to obtain the password to view the contract.
+Please send an email to preprec@bilkent.edu.tr to request a blank copy of the contract.

 Please send an email to preprec@bilkent.edu.tr to obtain the password to view the Probation Handbook.